JiFish/Storyteller/README.md

 Sure.
 You can also post them on the issues page.
 No promises though.

+**Will you support other books?**

+I'd like to.
+Please make requests on the issues page.

 **What about pull requests / patches etc.?**

 Gladly.

-**Where's the object-orientation?**

-There isn't any.
-This was pretty much a single use script that I've genericised just enough that it can be installed elsewhere.
-I've tried to clean the code up enough to allow easy hackablity, but drastic expansions will likely require a refactor.

-**What about support for other chat software?**
+**What about a proper bot that isn't state-based / support for other chat software?**

-This would be nice.
-But the code would need a refactor.
+I'd like to do this, but I'm not sure how to best achieve this with PHP.
+This is why the discord outgoing hook bot is written in python.